 Baggage Carousel Advertising

 SunTrust Bank bought this unusual ad in the Ft.
 Lauderdale airport.
 As people wait for their bags to come around, SunTrust’s ad reads, “Solid Banking.
 Without excess baggage.
 A static poster on the wall says, “SunTrust.
 Your ultimate destination.”
 Agency: DT Advertising.
-You can see 90-seconds of video with the ad in action here.

 Double Benjamins on Bank Transfer Day

 First Tennessee Bank offered a $200 bonus on Saturday, November 5th, better known as Bank Transfer Day.